tmhglnd/mercury-playground/README.md

 ## 🙏 Thanks

-- The [SEMA/MIMIC project](https://mimicproject.com/about) team (Thor Magnusson, Chris Kiefer and Francesco Bernardo) for their awesome full week workshop at Sussex University in Brighton on designing a live coding language in the browser combined with machine learning
+- The [SEMA/MIMIC project](https://mimicproject.com/about) team (Thor Magnusson, Chris Kiefer and Francisco Bernardo) for their awesome full week workshop at Sussex University in Brighton on designing a live coding language in the browser combined with machine learning
 - Roald van Dillewijn for working together on osc and midi functionalities combined with his [Digilog modified guitar-pedals](https://roaldvandillewijn.nl/projects/digilog)
 - Guillem Gongora Moral for using Mercury as a composition tool and sharing valuable feedback in the process
 - Anne Veinberg for working with Mercury and a Mercury extensions for the [CodeKlavier](https://codeklavier.space/) project